 Many people, however, have been stymied by the stay at home advisory, and inability to meet with a lawyer to discuss estate planning.
 Even those who have been able to work with a lawyer remotely to prepare the documents have had to wait to sign them because the law requires in person witnesses to their signatures.

 In April 2020, the Massachusetts House and Senate finally passed a bill allowing attorneys to witness and notarize documents via video-conference for the duration of the state of emergency.
 From now until three business days after the end of the current State of Emergency, we can prepare and finalize all of the estate planning documents you may need, without you leaving your home.

 In order to have a legally binding will in Massachusetts, you have to sign it in front of two witnesses who are of legal age and not the beneficiaries of your will.
 Though not required, it is best practice to have a notary public witness those signatures.
 This makes your will a "self-proving" will, which means the witnesses will not need to provide affidavits or testimony to validate your will.

 Other key estate planning documents have witness and notary requirements too.
 Your health care proxy needs to be witnessed by two people, for example.
 Your durable power of attorney and any trusts that you create also need to be notarized.

 Existing law requires all of this witnessing to occur in person.
 Over the past few weeks, we have created a "quarantine workaround."
 Several of our clients have signed their estate planning documents in a car in our parking lot, with our staff witnessing from their own cars.
 Everyone is masked and gloved.

 This meets the legal requirements and protects everyone safely, but is certainly an effort for all concerned.
-If Governor Baker signs the new legislation, the process will be much easier.
+The remote notarization process is much easier.

 Why it is More Important Now Than Ever to Have an Estate Plan